Chair

 Tammy Moore

-Tammy Moore first came to know ALS/MND when her family member was diagnosed in 2008 and over the next five years, she was witness to the challenges her family faced.
-In 2014,Tammy became the CEO of the ALS Society of Canada, a national organization with a mission to improve the lives of Canadians affected by ALS through advancing research, care, advocacy and information.
+Tammy Moore first came to know ALS/MND when a family member was diagnosed in 2008.
+Over the subsequent five years, she was witness to the challenges her family faced.
+In 2014,Tammy became the CEO of the ALS Society of Canada, a national organization with a mission to improve the lives of Canadians affected by ALS/MND through advancing research, care, advocacy and information.

-Tammy has served on Boards and Advisory Councils internationally, nationally and regionally – International Alliance of ALS/MND Associations Board Member; Advocacy & Public Policy Committee; Innovation & Technology Advisory Council; Strategic Planning Working Group.
-Health Charities Coalition of Canada Chair, Board of Directors; Compliance, Accountability, Transparency & Ethics Working Group.
-Ashiana Holdings, Palliative Care Matters, BC Cancer Agency – Southern Interior, Women’s Enterprise Centre of BC, and local arts, sports and service organizations.
+Tammy has served on Boards and Advisory Councils internationally, nationally and regionally.
+With the Alliance specifically, she has served on the Board, Advocacy & Public Policy Forum, Innovation & Technology Advisory Council and Strategic Planning Working Group.
+She has also been involved with Health Charities Coalition of Canada Board, and Compliance, Accountability, Transparency & Ethics Working Group; Ashiana Holdings; Palliative Care Matters; British Columbia Cancer Agency – Southern Interior; Women’s Enterprise Centre of British Columbia; and local arts, sports and service organizations.

 Trustees